-After 32 years on this planet, I am happy to report that I have finally developed into an eco-conscious person, especially concerned by responsible tourism.
+After 32 years on this planet, I am happy to report that I have finally developed into an eco-conscious person, especially concerned by eco travels and responsible tourism practices.

-Pretty obvious I know, but if you are new to the whole eco-conscious travel idea, maybe the easiest first step in simply to choose a destination that is already actively promoting responsible tourism.
+Pretty obvious I know, but if you are new to the whole eco-travels idea, maybe the easiest first step in simply to choose a destination that is already actively promoting responsible tourism.

 Some governments are stepping up their efforts to protect their countries and develop sustainable tourism practices, and I feel like it should be encouraged.
-A few countries that come to my mind for being particularly eco-conscious are Iceland, Costa Rica and New Zealand.
+A few countries that come to my mind for being particularly geared towards eco-travels are Iceland, Costa Rica, and New Zealand.
 I haven’t visited any of these countries but I would love to.
 If you have, I would love to hear your experience in the comment section below.

 REFUSE PLASTIC STRAWS AND CUPS